DevMomo/Inventory-Tracker/README.md

 # Simple Inventory Tracker
- Made for Shopify Technical Challenge - Summer 2022
+ Made by Monir Imamverdi for Shopify Technical Challenge - Summer 2022

 <!-- ABOUT THE PROJECT -->
 ## About The Project